How customers and their suppliers must treat VAT if they're using self-billing arrangements.

 You must not issue self-billed VAT invoices:

-- on behalf of suppliers who are not registered, or who have deregistered
+on behalf of suppliers who are not registered, or who have cancelled their VAT registration

-You can check whether the VAT registration number and address provided by your supplier is valid is by entering the VAT registration number on the European Commission VIES VAT registration number validation page at VIES VAT number validation.
+You can check whether the VAT registration number and address provided by your supplier is valid is by using the ‘Check a VAT number online service’.

 4.2 Information self-billed invoices must contain